Table of Contents

 - Add Accessible Rich Internet Applications (ARIA) roles to improve compatibility with screen readers.

-- Test Accessibility: Utilize the WAVE or Axe web testing tools to assess the accessibility of your website.
+- Test accessibility using WAVE or Axe web testing tools to evaluate your website’s accessibility.

 Challenge 10: Continuous Maintenance and Updates

-After launching a website, maintaining its functionality and keeping it updated is an ongoing challenge.
+After launching a website, maintaining its functionality and keeping it updated are ongoing challenges.

 Solution:

-- Use tools like Google Analytics, Search Console, or others to track & monitor performance regularly.
+- Use tools such as Google Analytics, Search Console, or others to track and monitor performance regularly.

-- Frequently refresh content to keep it relevant and engaging.
+- Frequently update content to keep it relevant and engaging.

-- Fixes bugs and technical issues promptly to ensure smooth functionality.
+- Fix bugs and technical issues promptly to ensure smooth functionality.

 What is the Most Challenging Part of Being a Web Developer?

-- Staying updated with new technologies & frameworks.
+- Staying updated with new technologies and frameworks.

-- MSpeeding client expectations regarding timelines, functionality, and design.
+- Managing client expectations regarding timelines, functionality, and design.

 - Ensuring that a website works consistently across all browsers and devices.